charles-lemain/pocket-alphabet/README.md

 Pocket alphabet

-Random letter generator for general use.
+Random* letter generator for general use.
+The current version only supports one-time use of any given letter.

 Available at:
 https://super-user-dont.github.io/pocket-alphabet/